 Factor 3: The relative significance of each Section 4(f) property.
-Rock Creek Park is among three other Section 4(f) properties that would be affected by Build Alternatives 2, 3, and 4.
+Rock Creek Park is among three other Section 4(f) properties that would be affected by Candidate Build Alternatives 2, 3, and 4.
 A preliminary assessment of relative significance is provided below, based on function, number of contributing elements, and physical disturbance of the Section 4(f) resource.
 Rock Creek Park was established in 1890 by an Act of Congress for scenic and recreational enjoyment.
 It encompasses U.S. Reservation 339 and is 1,754 acres in size.
 The park is a natural reserve within a heavily urbanized area and includes an extensive network of hiking footpaths and horseback riding trails, scenic roads, access to the horse stables and equestrian field, and the Rock Creek Nature Center and Planetarium.
 Rock Creek Park one of the premiere recreational facilities in Washington, DC and is considered second in relative significance of the four Section 4(f) properties.

 Factor 4: The views of the official(s) with jurisdiction over each Section 4(f) property.
 The official with jurisdiction over Rock Creek Park is NPS.
-NPS has expressed minor objections to Build Alternatives 2, 3, and 4 which would permanently use more square footage of Rock Creek Park than the Preferred Alternative.
-After review of the Revised Draft EA and Section 4(f) evaluation, the DOI, which includes the NPS, on October 22, 2020, concurred that there are no feasible or prudent avoidance alternatives and that the Preferred Alternative would cause the least overall harm (see Appendix Q).
+NPS has expressed minor objections to Candidate Build Alternatives 2, 3, and 4 which would permanently use more square footage of Rock Creek Park than the Preferred Alternative.

 Factor 5: The degree to which each alternative meets the purpose and need for the project.
 The two primary factors of the purpose and need of the project, to resolve deficiencies in the existing roadway infrastructure and stormwater management, are met by all four Build Alternatives.
-Build Alternative 2 partially meets the purpose and need: it does not provide sidewalks in conformance with DDOT's Complete Streets Policy, DDOT's Design and Engineering Manual, and the District's Priority Sidewalk Assurance Act of 2010 that requires the provision of sidewalks along DC streets for any roadway undergoing major reconstruction.
+Candidate Build Alternative 2 partially meets the purpose and need: it does not provide sidewalks in conformance with the District's Complete Streets Program, a policy that encourages the provision of sidewalks along DC streets.

-Build Alternatives 3, 4, and the Preferred Alternative provide additional improvements to address other factors of the purpose and need: improve the safety of motorists, pedestrians, and bicyclists; and provide linkages to serve pedestrian and bicycle travel along the roadway itself as well as to the Rock Creek Park trail systems.
-Upon completion of construction and regardless of the Build Alternative, the acquisition of additional right-of-way from Rock Creek Park would correct the structural deficiencies of Broad Branch Road and improve stormwater management.
+Candidate Build Alternatives 3, 4, and the Preferred Alternative provide additional improvements to address other factors of the purpose and need: improve the safety of motorists, pedestrians, and bicyclists; and provide linkages to serve pedestrian and bicycle travel along the roadway itself as well as to the Rock Creek Park trail systems.
+Upon completion of construction and regardless of the Candidate Build Alternative, the acquisition of additional right-of-way from Rock Creek Park would correct the structural deficiencies of Broad Branch Road and improve stormwater management.